Victoria Racz

 Vancouver, WA 98661

-The Participation Fee is $125.
-This includes evening meal, “Reed Tips Clinic” with Brent Hages, Seminar T-shirt, accompanist (if needed), and minor repairs/mini workshop by Mark Chudnow.
-Application Deadline July 31st.
-Due to the large number of applicants and limited number of openings, applicants may be requested to submit a recent video clip to demonstrate their playing ability.
+The participation fee is $125.
+This includes evening meal, "Reed Tips Clinic" with Brent Hages, Seminar T-shirt, accompanist (if needed), and minor repairs/mini workshop by Mark Chudnow.
+Application deadline for participants is July 31.
+Due to the large number of applicants and the limited number of openings, new applicants will be requested to submit a recent video clip to demonstrate their playing ability.

 Seminar History Page (Click to go to that page)